The testing ground for my Sandugo Eiger shoes. |

 I've heard good things about Sandugo's line of trail shoes, so when a weekend rainy day sale came up, I decided to check it out.
 I had two models in mind: the Mudtrax and the Ourea.
 I didn't get either.
 Because of a really good salesman, I got this one instead:

-I got the black and gray version on sale at 10 percent off.
+(Image from the Sandugo Facebook page.)
+It's a top pick for rainy days because it dries quickly.
+I got the black and gray version on sale at 10 percent off. |

 The Sandugo Eiger.